xavcz/meteor-apollo-codetour/conclusion.md

 code: https://github.com/apollographql/meteor-integration/blob/master/README.md#1-20
 ---

-Hopefully, you now have a **better understanding of "using Apollo in a Meteor app" means under the hood**.
+Hopefully, you now have a **better understanding of what "using Apollo in a Meteor app" means under the hood**.

 After all, it's _not that_ terrible! 🌮